gawill1234/synonyms/README.md

    add in levenschtein for spelling make the separation for lemmatization (easy)
    Set it up as an actual service (communication/sockets, etc).

+   I had, at one time, thought of multi-threading the server.
+If that happens it will be a long time from now.
+It was determined that the server is quite capable of keeping up with anything that is fed to it.
+   I have run multiple (i.e., MANY) clients against a single server and it was able to cope with the load very well.
 ```

 What it finally should do: